 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples

--- Assume that t1 is an existing table with the following structure:
+-- Assume that t1 is an existing table structure

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- Execute the following query with the PULLUP_EXPR hint:
+-- Execute a query with the PULLUP_EXPR hint

 SELECT *